iZettle/sdk-android/README.md

 User authorization in the SDK is performed through the implementation of OAuth 2.0.
 This means that the SDK requires Client ID and a Redirect URI from your integrating app.

-To obtain Client ID, create an account in the iZettle Developer Portal and create an Android SDK developer application by completing the following steps:
+To obtain Client ID, create an account in the Zettle Developer Portal and create an Android SDK developer application by completing the following steps:
 1. Go to https://developer.zettle.com/register and create an account
 2. Verify your email address to be able to create new apps
 3. Create a new app from the Dashboard and choose _Payments SDK for Android_ option